IvanZ505/runb-notes/docs/sys-prog/the-shell.md

 ### Process Group
 - A collection of one or more processes.
 This process group created by a shell is a "job".
 - Running a single program starts a job.
+	- The shell tracks the process groups it creates and assigns them job numbers.
 - All processes in a pipeline are part of the same job.

 > They can be in the foreground or the background.

+**However, keep in mind that only *one* process group is in the "foreground"**

+- This means it receives input from the terminal.
+- Notably, ^C and ^Z signal every process in the foreground group.

 #### Session
 - A session is a set of process groups.